-The Top 10 Pubs In Dublin
+The Top 11 Pubs In Dublin

-€€ | Charming & Old School | Live Irish Music Every Night | Serves Irish Food & Drink
+€€ | Charming | Old School | Live Irish Music | Serves Irish Food

 Address: Talbot Street, North City

-€€ | Old School Charm | Live Irish Music Everyday | Serves Food | Popular with Celebrities
+€€ | Live Irish Music | Great Vibe | Serves Food | Popular with Celebrities

 Celebrities go stir-crazy for O’Donoghue’s pub.
-Rihanna previously held her Christmas party here when on tour, and P!NK once enjoyed a few brews, along with numerous other A-listers.
+Rihanna previously held her Christmas party here when on tour.
+P!NK once enjoyed a few brews here, along with numerous other A-listers.
 As a result, it’s popular with visitors to Dublin who want to experience a stereotypical Irish pub and the possibility of seeing someone famous.

 To boot, the pub serves traditional Irish food, mixed with non-Irish foods like chicken wings and chicken curry.
-O’Donoghue’s pub would ultimately suit anyone with a love for trad Irish “sessions” (free-styling music jams) and the feeling of togetherness when sat around a circle with strangers.
+O’Donoghue’s pub would ultimately suit anyone with a love for trad Irish “sessions” (free-styling music jams) and the feeling of togetherness when sat in a circle with strangers.

 Address: Merrion Row, Dublin

-€€ | Irish Pub | Live Gigs for all Music Genres | Younger Crowds | Silent Disco Upstairs
+€€ | Irish Pub | Live Gigs for all Music Genres | Silent Disco Upstairs

 Address: Wexford Street, Portobello

-€€ | Old School Irish Pub | All Ages | DJ Upstairs | Contemporary | Beside Trinity College
+€€ | Old School Irish Pub | DJ Upstairs | Beside Trinity College

-I highly recommend ordering a pint of “Hop House 13,” which is a pale ale that was created by Guinness a few years back.
-To illustrate how good a pint of Hop House is: the sales took off in Ireland, to such an extent, that Guinness had to suppress Hop House advertising.
+I highly recommend ordering a pint of Hop House 13, which is a pale ale created by Guinness a few years back.
+To illustrate how good a pint of Hop House is: the sales took off in Ireland to such an extent that Guinness had to suppress Hop House advertising.
 They feared Hop House would take over Guinness in popularity!

 Address: College Street, Dublin

-€€ | Old Irish Pub | Sports Bar | Pool Tables | All Ages
+€€ | Old Irish Pub | Sports Bar | Pool Tables | Garden

-McGrattan’s is down at the end of a practically unused side road, which can be a little hard to find if you’re not well versed with the city.
-Once you find the place, however, you’ll be pleasantly welcomed by its cute Irish signage and trinkets, such as Guinness toucans and milk jugs.
+McGrattan’s is an off-the-beaten-track drinking house down at the end of a practically unused side road, which can be a little hard to find if you’re new to the city.
+Once you find the place, however, you’ll be pleasantly welcomed by its cute Irish signage and window trinkets, such as Guinness toucans and milk jugs.

 Address: Fitzwilliam Lane, Dublin